-"I'm on it.", He muttered, then made a dash for the elevator.
+"I'm on it," he muttered breathlessly, then made a dash for the elevator.

 Now alone in the dusk of the empty corridor, I took a moment to ponder what was at stake.
 Between Wilma's treachery and Anna's relentlessness to serve justice, my plans were slowly slipping into jeopardy.
 Maybe this was the universe sending me a message.
-But if that was the case, I'd send one right back: "I'm the infection without a cure."
+But if that was the case, I'd send one right back.

 Cayman climbed out of the life-raft and quietly tiptoed onto the boardwalk of the empty shoreline, keeping his distance from the lookouts stationed near the water.
 Everything so far was going according to plan.
 His presence had not been noticed by those guarding the Sunyshore port.
 And behind him, Difo's vessel was retreating back to the distant horizon, ferrying Metsuma's infantry back to Savile Island.